 All assigned readings must be completed in advance of the class in which they are to be discussed.
 That is, every student is responsible for coming to class prepared to participate in a meaningful discussion.
-Classroom group, discussions and role-plays are opportunities to bring up questions about the assigned readings, further your understanding of the concepts under study, and integrate course material into your clinical practice.
+Classroom group, discussions and role-plays are opportunities to bring up questions about the assigned readings, further your understanding of the concepts under study, and integrate course material into your understanding of the concepts under study, and integrate the material into your clinical practice.
 You can download class articles directly from the library (Watzek Library) website.
 If you encounter any difficulty to access reading materials, please contact the professor early on in the semester.